DinushkaDDS/DinushkaDDS/README.md

 ### Hi there 👋

-I am Dilan Dinushka from Sri Lanka.
+I am Dilan Dinushka!.
 I am currently working as a software engineer in Virtusa pvt. ltd. In this role I do various tasks related to ML/DL and Chatbots.
 More I work in those projects more I realize how much I dont know, so its always an adventure! 😅

 I am interested in learning almost any computer science related subjects, but specially like applications of ML/DL and Distributed systems/ architectures.
 Simply put I like to learn about systems/algorithms and challenges which involve handling/analyzing large amount of data.